Yoav666s/dnd-wiki/collections/_classes/nornfeld/cleric/wind.md

 # Flow of the Wind
 Also starting at 1st level, your walking speed is increased by 10 ft. and you can take your bonus action to [[dash]].

 When you take the [[dash]] action, you can drag one creature with you.
-If the creature is unwilling, it must succeed a Dexterity saving throw (DC = 8 + your STR Modifier + your proficiency bonus).
+If the creature is unwilling, it must succeed a Dexterity saving throw (DC = 8 + your STR Modifier + your proficiency bonus) or be dragged with you.

 # Channel Divinity: Preserve Life
 Starting at 2nd level, you can use your Channel Divinity to heal the badly injured.